aws-lite/aws-lite/plugins/cloudformation/readme.md

 Properties:
 - **`SchemaHandlerPackage` (string) [required]**
-  - A URL to the S3 bucket containing the extension project package that contains the necessary files for the extension you want to register
+  - URL to the S3 bucket containing the extension project package that contains the necessary files for the extension you want to register
 - **`TypeName` (string) [required]**
   - Name of the extension with length between 10 and 204 (inclusive)
 - **`ClientRequestToken` (string)**